Dr Jay Sarkar

 Biography

-Jayita Sarkar is associate professor of economic and social history at the University of Glasgow.
-Her research and teaching areas are global and transnational histories of decolonisation, capitalism, nuclear infrastructures, and South Asia.
+Jayita Sarkar is Professor of Global History of Inequalities at the University of Glasgow's School of Social and Political Sciences.
+Her research and teaching areas are global and transnational histories of decolonisation, capitalism, nuclear infrastructures, South Asia, and the United States.

 Her first book, Ploughshares and Swords.
-India’s Nuclear Program in the Global Cold War (Cornell University Press, 2022), received Honorable Mention for the 2023 Best Book Award from the International Studies Association's Global Development Studies Section.
+India’s Nuclear Program in the Global Cold War (Cornell University Press, 2022), was awarded the 2024 Bernard S. Cohn Book Prize from the Association for Asian Studies and the 2023 Honorable Mention for Global Development Studies Book Award from the International Studies Association.
 The book can be freely read here.

-Before joining Glasgow, she was an Assistant Professor at Boston University, a Niehaus Fellow at Dartmouth College, Fellow at the Weatherhead Initiative in Global History, Ernest May Fellow in History and Policy, and Stanton Postdoctoral Fellow, all at Harvard University.
+Before joining Glasgow as Senior Lecturer (tenured associate professor), she was Assistant Professor at Boston University (2017-22), Niehaus Fellow at Dartmouth College, and Fellow at the Weatherhead Initiative in Global History, Ernest May Fellow in History and Policy and Stanton Postdoctoral Fellow at Harvard University.
+She is currently on policy secondment as a 2024-25 British Academy Global Innovation Fellow at the Carnegie Endowment for International Peace with the Nuclear Policy Program in Washington, DC (GIF2/100266).

 Research interests